 • Frankfurt (Only went to catch a flight to Dubai since changing the port of exit to Prague meant paying a huge deal of money.)

 Whew, that is too many places to see.
 Don’t get disillusioned by the number of places.
 It is definitely doable.
-I wish I can follow the concept of ‘slow travel’ but currently that is not an option for me.
+I wish I can follow the concept of ‘slow travel’ but currently, that is not an option for me.
 Once the places were decided, I had to decide how many days I was going to spend in each of these locations.

 I had an excel sheet where I tracked all these changes and I have no clue what I would have done without that excel sheet.
-I wanted to include Georgia too after reading this post about the things to do in Georgia but it was nowhere close to any of my other destinations.

-• Applying for a Schengen Visa:
+Applying for a Schengen Visa for Indians:

 I have already written about this in detail here.
-Once I figured that I was going to spend 9 days in Spain, I realized that I had to apply for a Schengen Visa through Spain consulate.
+Once I figured that I was going to spend 9 days in Spain, I realised that I had to apply for a Schengen Visa through Spain consulate.

 There is one thing I would like to tell my readers here.
 I cannot give you any guarantee that you will be granted a visa.
 But what I have seen is that if you have all the required documentation, then they have no grounds to reject the visa.